sackh/here-map-widget-for-jupyter/README.md

 Documentation
 -------------
-For now documentation consists of sample notebooks in `examples` directory.
+A collection of example notebooks is provided in [/examples](./examples) directory.

 License
 -------